 "There were multiple challenges - the first thing is we have to make sure it's as historical accurate as possible," he said.

-"My first task was to go to the castle to do my own research, and then we asked the experts to provide whatever information they could, including illustrative interpretations of what they believed it would have looked like when built."'Easy to pick up'
+"My first task was to go to the castle to do my own research, and then we asked the experts to provide whatever information they could, including illustrative interpretations of what they believed it would have looked like when built."

 He said the software he used now was similar to the sort people could download for free at home on their own PCs.